dpradell-dev/openfort-playfab-unity-sample/README.md

     ![Alt text](image-28.png)

 2. #### Set up Google Play Games SDK
-    If you followed the [tutorial]() you should have the Google Play Games SDK set-up, but go to ***Window --> Google Play Games --> Setup --> Android setup*** to confirm you have this fields correctly filled:
+    You should have the Google Play Games SDK set-up by following the [required tutorial](//TODOlink), but go to ***Window --> Google Play Games --> Setup --> Android setup*** to confirm you have these fields correctly filled:

     ![Alt text](image-30.png)
     ![Alt text](image-31.png)

-    This will let us use Google Play Games to authenticate our users via PlayFab (remember [Google Add-on](https://github.com/dpradell-dev/openfort-playfab-unity-sample#install-google-add-on)) //TODOlink when our game/application is running on Android.
+    This will let us use Google Play Games to authenticate our users via PlayFab (remember [Google Add-on](https://github.com/dpradell-dev/openfort-playfab-unity-sample#install-google-add-on//TODOlink)) when our game/application is running on Android.
 If not, we will use PlayFab standard authentication.

+## Run the game in Editor

+## Build the game to Android

 //TODO
 + Set up Google Play SDK (video?)